ExpediaGroup/styx/docs/developer-guide/api-overview.md

 Blocking a thread stalls the Styx event processing loop.
 So take care to stick with asynchronous implementation.

-A HTTP request is passed in as its first argument.
+An HTTP request is passed in as its first argument.
 The second argument, `Chain`, is a handle to the next `HttpInterceptor` in the pipeline.
 The `Chain` has a `proceed` method that passes the request to the next interceptor.
 It returns an `Eventual<Response>`, in which you bind any response transformations.
 For example: